 Police reportedly called to home of Chiefs' Tyreek Hill

 OVERLAND PARK, Kan.
-(AP) — Police were called to the home of Kansas City Chiefs wide receiver Tyreek Hill shortly after a television station aired an audio recording in which he and his fiancee discuss injuries to their 3-year-old son.
+(AP) — Police were called to the home of Kansas City Chiefs wide receiver Tyreek Hill shortly after a television station aired an audio recording in which he and his fiancee discuss injuries to their 3-year-old son — a case that has gotten the star player suspended and focused attention on a prosecutor's decision not to file domestic abuse charges.

 Several media outlets reported Friday that Overland Park police went to the home of Hill and his fiancee, Crystal Espinal, on Thursday night after receiving an anonymous call from someone worried about Espinal.
 According to the reports, Espinal was fine and officers were at the home for only a short time.
 A spokesman for Overland Park police didn't immediately return a call from The Associated Press.